The Critical LYZ Equation in K\"ahler Geometry: Introduction

 The organization of this paper is as follows.
-In Section 2, we provide preliminaries on $k$-Hessian operators, the special Lagrangian operator $\theta_{\omega}$, and the approximating family $\theta(t)$.
-We also give the $C^0$-estimate for $u^t$ using results from \cite{cjy2020}.
-In Section 3, we first prove a key inequality implied by the subsolution condition, then we establish the uniform complex Hessian estimate of Hou-Ma-Wu-type which is independent of $(\theta(t)-(n-2)\frac{\pi}{2})^{-1}$.
-In Section 4, based on the complex Hessian estimate, we prove the gradient estimate by a blow up argument.
-Then we prove the main theorems.
-In Section 5, we apply the main results to the 3-dimensional 2-Hessian equation and 4-dimensional Hessian quotient equation.
+In Section 2, we provide preliminaries on \(k\)-Hessian operators, the special Lagrangian operator \(\theta_\omega\), and the approximating family \(\theta(t)\).
+We also give the \(C^0\)-estimate for \(u^t\) using results from \cite{cjy2020}.
+In Section 3, we first prove a key inequality implied by the subsolution condition, then establish the uniform complex Hessian estimate of Hou-Ma-Wu type which is independent of \((\theta(t) - (n-2)\frac{\pi}{2})^{-1}\).
+In Section 4, based on the complex Hessian estimate, we prove the Liouville-type theorem, obtain the gradient estimate by the Dinew-Ko{\l}odziej Liouville-type argument, and then prove the main theorems.
+In Section 5, we apply the main result to the 3-dimensional 2-Hessian equation and the 4-dimensional Hessian quotient equation.
+In Section 6, we generalize the Liouville-type theorem and raise two questions.